Online Submissions

 - Reporting Items for Updated Clinical Guidelines: Checklist for the Reporting of Updated Guidelines (CheckUp)

-Systematic reviews and meta-analyses
+Systematic review and meta-analysis

-Volume: up to 9,000 words (all sections of the file)
+Volume: up to 9,000 words (all sections of the manuscript)

 For meta-analyses of randomised controlled studies, the authors are required to provide the PRISMA flowchart and checklist.